taskcluster/passwordstore-garbage/README.md

 ## ..add or update a secret

-Run `pass edit <secretname>`.
+If it's been a while, run `git -C ~/.password-store pull` to get the latest passwords.
+Then run `pass edit <secretname>`.
 This will open an editor where you can edit the password.

-Always put the password alone on the first line, with any additional information two lines later:
+Always put the password alone on the first line, with any additional information two lines later (like a git commit message):

 ```
 wiejeiWuez0ohhuoyuoGh7Neequ6eeT1JidahjiD3loi3sio8b